Orckestra/orc-shared/README.md

 `routes`: A routing object as used by `redux-little-router`.

 `reducers`: A plain JS object containing reducer functions as consumed by [`combineReducers()` from `redux-immutable`](https://github.com/gajus/redux-immutable#usage).
 The returned store will use the keys of the reducers as their keys in the state.
-Should not contain the keys `locale` or `router`, as these are in use for internationalization and routing, respectively.
+Should not contain the keys `view`, `locale` or `router`, as these are in use for view state, internationalization and routing, respectively.

 `supportedLocales`: An array of IETF language tags, designating which locales are to be supported.
 The first tag in the list will be the initially selected locale.